pcpmartins/video-quality-assessment/README.md

 * ffmpeg (optional)
 * vlc (optional)

+## How to run
 In this project github repository there is a Visual Studio 2015 Project.
-One can either compile it from source (make sure to read [the install requirements](install_requirements.md) before) or just clone/copy the binaries folder (/bin) and run video-assessment.exe or va.bat.
-The available binaries should run on any Windows 8-10. x64 machine.
+One can either compile it from source (make sure to read [the install requirements](install_requirements.md) before) or just clone/copy the binaries folder (/bin) and run va.bat, these binaries should run on any Windows 8-10. x64 machine.

 ## Visual features extraction

-We start from an initial basic set of basic measurements, from video data (metadata, raw 3 channel frame pixel values and their change along time), and some derived values.
+We start from an initial basic set of  measurements from video data (raw 3 channel frame pixel values and their change along time), and some other derived values.
 In this section we enumerate the main features, for each one we explain its relevancy, from our point of view.
 We can see in [figure 3](/images/feature_groups.png) a snapshot of the current visual features taxonomy.
 The features can be computed by groups.
 For each one it is possible to compute several statistical measures including the mean, variance, standard deviation, skewness and kurtosis.
+Overall the features are placed in two broad categories: Aesthetic and attention related features.

 ![figure 3](/images/feature_groups.png)
 *figure 3 - Feature extraction groups*